dkhalimov/movieBooking/README.md

+## Contacts
+For questions or suggestions, feel free to reach out to us at khalimovdev@mail.ru or https://t.me/ddkhalimov

 # Movie Booking App

 Welcome to the Movie Booking App project!
 This Flutter-based application is designed for movie ticket booking.